Optimal quantization with branched optimal transport distances: Uniform properties of optimal quantizers and partitions

-which is possible thanks to \labelcref{one_basin_large}.
 Up to interchanging $j$ with $k$, we may assume that $i\neq j$ ($k$ may be equal to $i$, but it will not matter).
 The strategy is very similar as what we did above: we shall add an extra point $q \in \bas(\tplan P_N,x_i)$ to irrigate a \enquote{costly} ball around $q$, while removing the point $x_j$ from the quantizer and irrigating the basin $\bas(\tplan P_N,x_j)$ from the close point $x_k$.